-Your two lowest homework scores will be dropped (policy updated 3/14).
+Your lowest homework score will be dropped.

-Each lab that you complete is worth 1 point, and you can receive a maximum of 10 lab points.
-There are going to be around 13 lab assignments, so you can skip a few.
+Each lab that you complete is worth 1 point, and you can receive a maximum of 11 lab points.
+There are going to be 13 lab assignments, so you can skip two and still get full credit.

-Each discussion you attend is worth 1 point, excluding discussion 0 (during week 1).
-You can receive a maximum of 5 discussion points.
-There are going to be around 12 discussions, so you can skip many, but most students continue to attend discussion throughout the semester because they find it useful.
+Each tutorial you attend is worth 1 point, excluding the tutorial just after the first lecture.
+You can receive a maximum of 6 tutorial points.
+There are going to be around 12 tutorials, so you can skip many, but you should really continue to attend tutorial throughout the semester because they are useful.

-Discussion Participation
+Tutorial Participation

-Attending more than 5 discussions will contribute to recovery points on midterms.
-Attending at least 10 discussions will give you the maximum amount of midterm recovery.
+Attending more than 6 tutorials will contribute to recovery points on midterms.
+Attending at least 10 tutorials will give you the maximum amount of midterm recovery.

-We calculate your midterm recovery using the following logic, where attendance is the number of weeks that you attend discussion.
+We calculate your midterm recovery using the following logic, where attendance is the number of weeks that you attend tutorial.